Gavin Astor, 2nd Baron Astor of Hever

 Gavin Astor, 2nd Baron Astor of Hever DL (1 June 1918 – 28 June 1984), was an English soldier, publisher, peer, and member of the Astor family.
 Lord Astor served as chairman of the Times Publishing Company and president of the family owned Times Newspapers Ltd.

 In 1955, he founded the Astor of Hever Trust, a charity that makes grants to arts, medicine, religion, education, conservation, youth, and sport organisations.

 Early life

 Astor was born on 1 June 1918.
 He was the eldest son of the American born John Jacob Astor, 1st Baron Astor of Hever, and Lady Violet Elliot-Murray-Kynynmound.
 He had two younger brothers, Hugh and John.
-His mother had two children, Mary and George, from her previous marriage to Lord Charles Petty-Fitzmaurice.
+His mother had two children, Mary and George (8th Marquess of Lansdowne), from her previous marriage to Lord Charles Petty-Fitzmaurice.